KaiserGabo/halfonso/README.md

     - Replace `ros_ws` with the name you want to put as your workspace name.

-2. Follow to the insturction at [**Install ROS 2 Packages**](https://https://github.com/KaiserGabo/halfonso/blob/main/Package_Installation_Instruction.md#install-ros-2-package) to install all the necessary packages. \* Although only the listed items under **<ins>For simulation only</ins>** are required for simulation, it is recommanded to install all of them.
+2. Follow to the insturction at [**Install ROS 2 Packages**](https://https://github.com/KaiserGabo/halfonso/blob/main/Package_Installation_Instruction.md#install-ros-2-package) to install all the necessary packages. \* Although only the listed items under **<ins>For simulation only</ins>** are required for simulation, and the simulation itself is not working properly, it is recommended to install all of them.

 <br>